indexdata/rfcs/text/0000-folio-breaking-changes.md

 #### __Guide to what constitutes as breaking changes.__

-- Module Version(versioned independent of the interface):
+- Module Version changes(versioned independent of the interface):
     - What is a breaking change with respect to a module version change ?
         -  In UI modules :
             - Okapi interface version change - both new minimum version and new interface version